 |The Memory of Water (part 1)|

-an installation by Sadia Sadia
+by Sadia Sadia

 The Memory of Water is a sound and video installation, in three parts, exploring the nature of human consciousness.
 Part One, this film, examines memory and reflection.
 The completed film is 28 minutes long and is intended to run as a repeating cycle.

 “Consciousness, the formation of consciousness, and models of the self, have always been a particular interest of mine.
 In this work I wanted to examine the formation of memory, what defines us, and to capture and record recollections of ‘peak experiences’” says Sadia.
 “I’ve often thought that these ‘peak experiences’ are how we measure out our lives, that the day-to-day fades quickly and easily, and the nature of what we become over time is captured through these defining moments.